Getting Started

 Text Search

-Tap the filter/search icon in the app bar (or tap the "Local Notes" title text) and the floating pill bar transforms inline into a search field.
-Type to filter notes by place name in real time.
-You can toggle an option to also search within note body text.
+Tap the filter/search icon in the app bar (or tap the "Local Notes" title text) and the floating pill bar transforms inline into a search field (hint: "Search your notes...").
+Type to filter your notes in real time - by place name, address, or template field values.
+Flip the Include note text toggle on to also match words in the note body.
 Tap the tune icon inside the search bar to open the advanced filter panel with additional filter options.

 Filters